 Thirdly, it is thought that non-living aggregates of these polymers formed.
 These may have exhibited some properties characteristic of living organisms, but were NOT ALIVE, and did not have all the properties of living organisms.
 In a research laboratory, scientists have seen mixtures of proteins, lipids, and carbohydrates form globules.
 If the proteins involved happen to be enzymes, these globules can even carry on “metabolic” activity, although they have no means to replicate themselves.
 Simultaneous to this, the genetic code would have to have arisen.
 Several widely-accepted theories as to how this may have happened include the possibly involvement of damp, zinc-containing clay as a catalyst to help the nucleotides polymerize first into RNA, and later into DNA.

 It is thought, then, that about 4.1 to 3.5 bya, the first prokaryotes, organisms without a true nucleus (like bacteria) came into existance.
 It is difficult to pinpoint a date for this because bacteria don’t have skeletons to leave behind.
 The first “fossils” (remains of colonies/secretions) of prokaryotes seem to be this age.
-These would have been very simple cells without many of the organelles present in modern cells, especially modern eukaryotes.
+These would have been very simple cells without many of the organelles present in modern cells, especially without many of those present in modern eukaryotes.

 Note that while some of these steps have been demonstrated in a lab, NOBODY HAS EVER MADE A LIVING CELL IN A LAB.
 While people have demonstrated bits and pieces of this process, the whole process has never been done in a lab.
-Rather, this is a theory of how things might have happened.
+Rather, this is an hypothsis of how things might have happened.